datacarpentry/rr-publication/publication/publication.md

 * Exercise: Catalog the things you have from the workshop
   * where do they currently live?
   * how many are already published?
-  * what still needs to happen?
+* What still needs to happen?
+  * Published need not mean archived: availability and access for perpetuity.
+  * Published need not mean easily citable, and easily trackable for
+    impact: acquire persistent identifier that is broadly supported in scholarly communication.